 - Preheat the oven to 375°F.

-- In a separate bowl, whisk together the soup, milk, cheese, garlic powder, and pepper, and pour over the top of the pasta mixture.
+- In a medium bowl, whisk the soup, milk, cheese, garlic powder, and pepper, and pour over the pasta mixture.
 Stir to combine.

-- Pour the tuna and pasta mixture into a greased casserole dish.
+- Pour the tuna and pasta mixture into a casserole dish that's been coated with cooked spray.
 Cover the dish with foil and bake until hot, about 25 minutes.
 Remove the foil, sprinkle the french fried onions evenly over the top and bake uncovered for an additional 10 minutes.
+Serve.